 Change in Technology.
-Currently, most semiconductor manufacturers use 200 mm and 300 mm wafer technology, with 300 mm technology gradually replacing 200 mm technology in order to increase throughput and lower manufacturing costs.
-In addition, end-user applications are demanding ICs with increasingly higher performance, greater speeds, and smaller sizes.
+End-user applications are demanding ICs with increasingly higher performance, greater speeds, and smaller sizes.
 ICs that meet these higher standards are more complex and dense.
 SOC designs are likely to be more in demand in the future.
 These technology trends have significant implications for the IC testing process, including: